Our Unique Experience with Whistleblower Claims in the Banking and Tech Industry

 Information provided by an international whistleblower that leads to civil penalties totaling more than $1 million makes the whistleblower eligible for an award of between 10% and 30% of penalties.

-Foreign Corrupt Practices Act of 1977 & Relator Qualifications (FCPA)
+Foreign Corrupt Practices Act of 1977 and Relator Qualifications (FCPA)

 The Foreign Corrupt Practices Act (“FCPA”) is an anti-bribery law, jointly enforced by the SEC and DOJ.
 The law is used to prosecute bribes paid abroad by companies that are directly or indirectly connected to the U.S. Whistleblowers reporting FCPA violations are eligible for rewards if the SEC issues penalties based on original information provided by the relator.